InfinityVM/InfinityVM/clob/README.md

 ### Sending batches to the InfinityVM coprocessor

-The InfinityVM coprocessor allows apps to submit "stateful jobs".
-In a traditional coprocessing job, all the inputs passed into the job are posted onchain by the coprocessor.
-In a stateful job, the coprocessor continues to post inputs onchain but apps can now pass in additional state which isn't posted onchain (instead, this can be posted to some DA layer to make this cheaper).
+The InfinityVM coprocessor allows apps to submit jobs directly to the coprocessor.
+Apps can choose which inputs they want to post onchain vs. to some DA layer.
+Some apps are also "stateful" and can pass in state (posted to DA).
+For example, the CLOB state contains all user balances in the CLOB along with the order book.

 The API for submitting a job to the coprocessor is:
 ```rust=